isomerpages/moe-geylangmtdpri/_curriculum/Science.md

 ### Overview

 **i3 in GMS(P) Science**
-\- To develop **I**nterest in Science learning
+\- To develop&nbsp;**I**nterest in Science learning
-\- To allow students to develop scientific competencies through **I**nquiry-based learning
+\- To allow students to develop scientific competencies through&nbsp;**I**nquiry-based learning
-\- To deepen learning by **I**ntensifying the understanding of global current affairs and external partnerships
+\- To deepen learning by&nbsp;**I**ntensifying the understanding of global current affairs and external partnerships

 ### Curriculum Structure and Key Programmes

 **Interest** <br>
-Building interest through:
+Building&nbsp;interest through:
-a.
-Learning Journeys so that learning takes place beyond the four walls of the classroom
+a.&nbsp;Learning Journeys so that learning takes place beyond the four walls of the&nbsp;classroom
-b.
-Place-based learning: Garden trails, Aquaponics
+b.&nbsp;Place-based learning: Garden trails, Aquaponics
 c.
 Storytelling or Role-play as lesson introduction
 d.
 School-wide Assembly talks